xcart/xcart-docs/_pages/kb_en/general_setup/changing_the_admin_panel_url_(x-cart_5.2.7+).md

     }
     ```

 3. Unfortunately, there are some files with hardcoded references to admin.php, so these will have to be fixed.
-Your store may or may not have these files - it depends on the set of modules installed.
+Your store may or may not have these files - it depends on the set of addons installed.
 There may be some other files that we are not aware of.
 The known files are:
     *   `<X-Cart>/skins/default/en/modules/XC/ThemeTweaker/template_editor/editor.js,`
     *   `<X-Cart>/classes/XLite/Module/XC/MailChimp/Main.php
         `